Eigenpolytope Universality and Graphical Designs: Complexity Results

 To show strong NP-completeness, we will show that the decision problem in Corollary~\ref{cor: V-description simplicial} is a sub-problem of the decision problem in the theorem statement.
-Let $P = \conv(\{v_1, \ldots, v_n\}) \subset \RR^d$ be a polytope given in $\cal V$ description with $d \leq n-2$.
+Let $P = \conv(\{v_1, \ldots, v_n\}\subset \QQ^d)$ be a $\cal V$-polytope with $d \leq n-2$.
 We note that if $d = n-1$, then the polytope $P$ must be a simplex and hence simplicial.
-By Lemma~\ref{lem: embed polytope algo}, there is a polynomial time algorithm to create a graph $G= ([n], E, w)$ with eigenspaces $\L_1 = \spanset(\ones), \L_2 , \L_3$ for which $P$ is combinatorially equivalent to $P_{\{1, 3\}}$.
+By Theorem~\ref{lem: embed polytope algo}, there is an algorithm with time polynomial in $\size(P)$ to create a graph $G= ([n], E, w)$ with rational positive edge weights and eigenspaces $\L_1 = \spanset\{\ones\}, \L_2 , \L_3$ for which $P$ is affinely equivalent to $P_{\{1, 3\}} \simeq P_{\{3\}}$.
 Consider the eigenspace ordering $ \L_1 < \L_2 < \L_3 $.
 By Theorem \ref{thm: main gale for D-A}, the facets of $P$ are in bijection with the minimal positively weighted $2$-graphical designs.
 A facet of $P$ is a simplex if and only if it contains exactly $d$ vertices.
-The polytope $P$ is then simplicial if and only if every minimal positively weighted $2$-graphical design has exactly $n-d = \dim(\L_1) + \dim(\L_2)$ vertices.
-Thus if we could determine whether a graph $G = ([n],E,w)$ has a $2$-graphical design of size smaller than the bound in Theorem~\ref{thm:general upper bound}, we could determine whether an arbitrary polytope $P$ was simplicial. \end{proof}
+The polytope $P$ is then simplicial if and only if every minimal positively weighted $2$-graphical design has exactly $n-d = 1 + \dim(\L_2)$ vertices.
+Thus if we could determine whether a graph $G = ([n],E,w)$ has a $2$-graphical design of size smaller than the bound in Theorem~\ref{thm:general upper bound}, we could determine whether an arbitrary polytope $P$ was simplicial.
+Any $k$-design is also a $k'$-design for all $k'< k$, so the case of general $k$-designs must also be hard. \end{proof}

+We note a further straightforward consequence of Theorem~\ref{lem: H-description simple} which we have not found explicitly stated in the literature.
+We also credit Alexander E. Black for making the same observation independently.